Oracle Java Licensing Negotiations

 Situation:

-- The company initially using Oracle’s subscription model is facing rapid cost escalation.
+- The company initially used Oracle’s subscription model but is facing rapid cost escalation.

 Negotiation Outcome: